armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

     </details><br>

-4. Start the deployment:
+6. Start the deployment:

    ```bash
    armory deploy start  -f canary.yaml
    ```

-   The command starts your deployment and progresses until the first weight you set.
+   The command starts your deployment and progresses until the first weight and pause you set.
 It also returns a deployment ID that you can use to check the status of your deployment and a link to the Status UI page for your deployment.

 ## Monitor your deployment